'It's a very relentless pursuit of excellence': Argyle ready to take on Canyon in 4A semifinal

 Canyon is coming off a narrow 17-14 victory over Springtown in the 4A Region I final last week.

-Canyon has relied heavily on its defense this season, only surrendering more than 14 points twice.
+Canyon has relied heavily on its defense this season, only twice surrendering more than 14 points.

 Argyle, meanwhile, has dominated opponents on both sides of the ball.
 Offensively, the Eagles are averaging 48.9 points per game.
 Argyle has won all 14 games this season by at least 14 points or more.